lasource18/options-price-calculator/README.md

 ## Project details

 The source code is contained in the options.py file.
 It contains the class definition used to model European option contracts.
-The design choice of implementing the code using a class was made with the motive of using object-oriented design in a real-world setting.
+The design choice of implementing the code using a class was made with the motive of using an object-oriented design in a real-world setting.

 This class contains a single function used to determine the theoritical price of the option, its intrinsic value and its time value using the Black-Scholes formula.